jeffvestal/simple-mcp-client/README.md

 ## Security Note

-⚠️ **This is a demo application**.
-API keys are stored with basic hashing for demonstration purposes only.
-Do not use this in production without implementing proper encryption and security measures.
+⚠️ **This is a demo application** designed for development and testing purposes.
+Current security considerations:

+- API keys are stored with basic hashing (not production-ready encryption)
+- No authentication/authorization system implemented
+- Local MCP servers run with user permissions
+- CORS enabled for development (localhost only)
+- Comprehensive logging may expose sensitive data in development mode

+**For production use**, implement:
+- Proper encryption for sensitive data storage
+- User authentication and session management
+- API rate limiting and input validation
+- Secure MCP server sandboxing
+- Database access controls
+- Audit and sanitize all logging output

+See `CLAUDE.md` for detailed security improvement tasks and implementation guidance.

 ## Architecture